hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

    plants.
 5. Use the search action to filter plants by name, species, or location hint.

+### Reminder notifications

+Reminder alarms require the `POST_NOTIFICATIONS` runtime permission on Android 13 and later.
+When a scheduled reminder fires without the permission, the receiver now records the missed delivery in a small shared-preferences queue so the app can later prompt the user, and it automatically reschedules the reminder for the following day.
+This ensures that watering or measurement tasks are not silently dropped while still respecting the user's current permission choice.

 ## Data Backup

 Data can be exported and imported via the menu.
 When importing a backup, you can choose to **merge**